 9. The life expectancy of Australians born with Down syndrome has more than tripled in the four decades to 2002, increasing from 18 years to 60 years.
 The shift in public attitudes towards Down syndrome is a contributing factor to this positive outcome.

 10. Australians dominate at the World Down Syndrome Swimming Championships, such as 26-year-old swimmer Phoebe Mitchell - who has swum at every World Down Syndrome Championship since 2008, 3 times taking the title of Top Female Swimmer and has 15 world records to her name.

 11. Many adults living with Down Syndrome are able to enjoy recreational activities, hold jobs and live with a housemate or on their own just like anyone else.
 Independence can be an important issue for people with Down syndrome as they get older.

 If you or a loved one has Down syndrome, and would like some companionship, assistance with household tasks such as cooking, shopping, gardening or would like someone to attend events with, Like Family can help.
 On a mission to end social isolation, Like Family is an NDIS approved provider offering fully vetted Social Carers with a range of skills across NSW, Victoria and Queensland.
-See why we have over 50 five-star reviews on Google - sign up now to choose a hero in your local area that meets your needs, at an affordable rate of $46 per hour.
+See why we have over 100 five-star reviews on Google - sign up now to choose a Social Carer in your local area that meets your needs.